JaydenCruz2004/CSC3400-CollegeAdmissions/README.md

-CSC 3400: Artificial Intelligence @ Belmont University
+# CSC 3400: Artificial Intelligence

-Assignment 1: College Admissions
+### Assignment 1: College Admissions

+## Overview
-For this project, I've developed a Python program to assist with college admissions decisions by analyzing various data points from prospective students.
-The program reads student data from a CSV file, computes a weighted score for each applicant based on their GPA, SAT score, interest level, and other factors, and generates a list of top candidates for admission.
-It also identifies outlier students who may deserve further consideration due to unique circumstances, such as low demonstrated interest scores or discrepancies between GPA and SAT scores.
-Additionally, the program checks for grade improvement trends and outlier grades in student transcripts to provide a more comprehensive view of academic performance.
-The final output includes multiple files with lists of students recommended for admission based on various criteria, ensuring a fair and holistic approach to the admissions process.
+This project is a Python program designed to assist with **college admissions decisions** by analyzing various data points from prospective students.
+The program reads student data from a CSV file, evaluates applicants based on a weighted scoring system, and generates a ranked list of top candidates.
+Additionally, it detects **outlier students** who may require special consideration due to unique academic trends or discrepancies.

+---

+## Features
+✔️ **Weighted Scoring System** – Evaluates applicants based on GPA, SAT scores, and other factors
+✔️ **Top Candidate Selection** – Generates a ranked list of students recommended for admission
+✔️ **Outlier Detection** – Identifies students with unusual academic trends (e.g., GPA-SAT discrepancies, low interest scores)
+✔️ **Grade Trend Analysis** – Recognizes grade improvements over time
+✔️ **Holistic Admissions Approach** – Ensures fair consideration of applicants with diverse strengths

+---

+## How It Works
+1. **Reads student data** from a CSV file containing GPA, SAT scores, interest levels, and other relevant details
+2. **Computes a weighted score** for each applicant based on predefined criteria
+3. **Analyzes academic trends**, checking for:
+   - Grade improvement over time
+   - Outlier grades in transcripts
+   - GPA vs. SAT score inconsistencies
+4. **Generates output files** containing:
+   - Top candidates for admission
+   - Students needing further review
+   - Any flagged outliers for reconsideration

+---
+## Author
+Developed by Jayden Cruz
+Belmont University – CSC 3400: Artificial Intelligence